top of page

 The Practical Takeaway for ASC Leadership

 If supplies don’t fit in a properly protected storage room, the solution is not to move them into patient care areas.
+Instead, facilities should:

-• Create or repurpose dedicated, code-compliant storage rooms
+• Create or repurpose dedicated, code-compliant storage rooms.

-• Remove excess cardboard and plastic packaging promptly
+• Remove excess cardboard and plastic packaging promptly.

-• Conduct regular storage audits as part of life safety rounds
+• Conduct regular storage audits as part of life safety rounds.

-• Plan for growth before space constraints become compliance risks
+• Plan for growth before space constraints become compliance risks.

-• Involve facilities management and leadership in long-term space planning
+• Involve facilities management and leadership in long-term space planning.

 Proactive storage management doesn’t just reduce survey risk—it directly improves fire safety for patients, staff, and visitors.